What Does the Gradient Tell When Attacking the Graph Structure: Methodology

 We first construct a sub-graph scenario, as shown in Figure \ref{fig1}.
 We assume that the label propagation algorithm (LPA) is used to infer the label of the intermediate target node (in green).
 The target node is connected to $n_1$ nodes of class 1 and to $n_2$ nodes of class 2.
+Prediction confidence in this paper is defined as the probability that a model inferences its prediction of a node sample.
 Suppose $n_1>n_2$, according to LPA, the target node has the same label as the dominant category of its neighbors, i.e., class 1, and its prediction confidence is $\frac{n_1}{n_1+n_2}$.
 Subsequently, we assume that the edges are non-discrete and try to maximize the probability of the target node being classified as class 1 with a perturbation of size $\delta$.
 This small perturbation can be applied to the graph in four approaches: to reduce the weight of an edge connected to a node of class 1 or 2; to connect to a node of class 1 or 2 that is not connected.
 Among these, we can easily distinguish that $\delta_{(1)}$: adding an edge connected to a class 2 node with weight $\delta$, and $\delta_{(2)}$: reducing the weight of an edge connected to class 1 to $1-\delta$ are the only two perturbations that can reduce the prediction confidence of the target node.
-The influence of the two perturbations on the target node's prediction confidence is:
+The influence of two perturbations on the target node's prediction confidence is:

 where $p(\cdot)$ denotes the prediction confidence at class 1.
 To compare the attack performance of $\delta_{(1)}$ and $\delta_{(2)}$, we calculate the difference in prediction confidence due to the two perturbations in Equation \eqref{eq_example}.
 The result of the mathematical expression for $p(\delta_{(1)})-p(\delta_{(2)})$ is simplified as: